ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2020.11/+article.md

 ---
 date: "2020-12-01"
-title: Monthly Digest - November 2020
+title: Harvest • November 2020
 ---

-Hey folks, welcome back to our monthly digest!
+Hey folks, welcome back to the Harvest!
 As always, feel free to skip ahead to your preferred content by using the quick links provided above to jump to your the section.

 ## Article of the month